 Choose a controller:

-- RGB-CCT for combined on a single lightbulb ($25, and my choice)
+- RGB-CCT for full color on a single light strip ($25, and my recommended choice)

 Hacker's LED strip